 NPS questions are scored on a 0-10, and the NPS score is expressed as an integer lying between -100 and +100.
 The closer you are to +100, the higher the loyalty and awareness of your business.

-Results of NPS divide your customers into 3 groups, promoters, detractors, and passives.
+The results of NPS divide your customers into 3 groups, promoters, detractors, and passives.

 Promoters indicate the group that’s satisfied with your services.
 They are highly motivated to promote your company; they are your brand advocates.
 Try including a CTA button or page redirect to a third-party review site for this group so that they can voice their satisfaction to a greater audience.